riy/degraph/documentation.md

 Given a path Degraph analyzes everything that looks like a class file in that directory or in subdirectories, including jar files.
 So if you use the root directory of a large multi module project in standard maven layout, it will analyze all the class files of the project (test and main).
 If have jars in there, those will get analyzed as well.

 Make sure you have only those classes / jars in the path given to Degraph, that you are really interested in.
 Make use of the filter options to limit the classes that actually end up in the graph.

-#### Degraph show some circular dependencies but not all ####

-The truth is: Degraph currently shows only a single circular dependency per slicetype.
-If you fix that circular dependency Degraph might find the next one.
-This is obviously not nice and will be fixed in one of the upcoming versions.

 ### A little Theory ###